carolysg/breweries/docs/gold_data.md

 - Filtering: Rows where the brewery count was zero were removed.

 The aggregated data was saved in parquet format.
-The table above brings details about the aggregated data:
+The table below brings details about the aggregated data:

 | column name | type | description |
 |-------------|------|-------------|